 |Dried flower wreath with freeze dried roses, lavender, wild daisies, hydrangea and lemon leaves|

 I never thought I could learn how to stitch or fashion dried flowers into wreaths.
 But I'm so happy I did!
 Winters in New England are long.
-It's good to have a fondness for quiet, domestic crafts and to find beauty and pleasure in interior activities.
+It's essential to find pleasure in interior activities.

 In my 20's,I had the opportunity to work on the weekends at a dried flower shop in a sleepy little Pennsylvania town.
 The owner let me use her studio when the shop wasn't busy.
 Back then, I had my own small business making dried flower garden wreaths.
 The wreath pictured above was named "Evette's Garden."